maliciamrg/xbmc-addon-tvtumbler/README.md

 - The ShowRSS feeder is dead weight for now: use the other two.  (this will probably be removed in the near future, as it doesn't really add anything).
 - Users running XBMC on a Pi (raspbmc, openelec etc) - please expect some issues.
 The Pi has several small quirks that break XBMC in unexpected ways.
+(You can alleviate some of these by enabling 'safe file copy' in advanced settings)